Unboxed-Software/solana-course/content/token22-metadata.md

   });

   // We will point to the Metaplex metadata account, but for now, it will not be there.
-We will have to create it later. const initMetadataPointerIx = createInitializeMetadataPointerInstruction(
+We will have to create it later. const initMetadataPointerInstructions = createInitializeMetadataPointerInstruction(
     mint.publicKey,
     null,
     metadataPDA,
     TOKEN_2022_PROGRAM_ID,
   );

-  const initMintIx = createInitializeMintInstruction(
+  const initMintInstructions = createInitializeMintInstruction(
     mint.publicKey,
     decimals,
     payer.publicKey,